 Day 3 was primarily about checking out and heading home, but not before we squeezed in a few more adventures.

 Clarno is an interesting area to explore, featuring more unusual geological formations and fossilized plants.
 There are a few trails to explore here, including one to a natural bridge that is likely to erode away in a few years.
-Ancient fossilized trees can also be seen within the cliff walls.
+We can also see ancient fossilized trees within the cliff walls.
 A jagged ridge – the Palisades – can also be found here, offering yet more to tantalize the eyes.

 Due to snow, we couldn’t actually make it out to Clarno during our visit, but it’s on our list for next time!

 White River Falls State Park

 Instead of going due west to get back to Portland from Redmond, we opted to go north.
 This took us through Maupin and on to the little-known White River Falls State Park.
 The park is clearly focused on the falls, and a single trail leads down to the river past the old hydroelectric plant.
 The lower pool makes for a good dipping spot, and the 90-foot cascade is beautiful to photograph.

 The park is officially closed in the winter, but that didn’t stop us from parking outside the gate and hiking in.

 Near the main entrance, the road leads to an overlook of the falls.
 Here, we marveled at the beauty from atop and took a few pictures.
 Then, because I can never say no to an adventure, we descended the path toward the base of the falls.
 The entire landscape was blanketed in snow, so we carefully followed previous footprints to a small overlook in front of the old plant.
 There, we could see the falls in all their glory, the tiers gracefully hugged by the snowy walls.

 On a warmer day, I would have liked to continue down the trail along the riverbank, but it was questionable in the snow.
 This marked the end to our trip, with nothing but the rest of the drive ahead of us.